 A warning defect involves a failure to warn or to adequately warn of a reasonably foreseeable danger of the product.
-Typically a warning defect arises where:
+Typically, a warning defect arises where:

-- · inadequate warnings or instructions are given; - the foreseeable risks of harm posed by the product could have been reduced or avoided by the provision of reasonable warnings or instruction by the manufacturer (or others); and - the failure to provide such warnings or instructions rendered the product not reasonably safe.
+- inadequate warnings or instructions are given; - the foreseeable risks of harm posed by the product could have been reduced or avoided by the provision of reasonable warnings or instruction by the manufacturer (or others); and - the failure to provide such warnings or instructions rendered the product not reasonably safe.

 Typically, the plaintiff bears the burden of proving any of the defects described above, and there are few, if any, mechanisms allowing for this burden to be shifted to the defendant.
+In some jurisdictions, the plaintiff's burden to show a design defect requires showing that a feasible, safer alternative design exists.

-Defect must be proven by a preponderance of the evidence.
+Defects must be proven by a preponderance of the evidence.

-Possible respondents
+25 Possible respondents